ucbrise/clipper/bench/README.md

 Under `histograms` (each of these entries lists the unit of measurement, number of datapoints, min, max, mean, standard deviation, and p50, p95, and p99 values):

 - `bench:cifar_bench:prediction_latency`: Statistics on latency measured from when the benchmarking script sends a request to when it receives a response.
 - `model:<model_name>:<model_version>:prediction_latency`: Statistics on latency measured from when Clipper sends datapoints to your model-container to when it receives a response.
-The value will always be lower than that of the former metric.
 - `model:<model_name>:<model_version>1:batch_size`: Statistics on the batch sizes of datapoints sent to your model-container.